 - 6 All-Mountain West Conference Selections

 Prior to joining the Notre Dame staff, Thompson helped guide Boise State to a 13-10 record in 2013, earning ITA Mountain Region Assistant Coach of the Year honors.
 Boise State players received a total of six all-Mountain West Conference citations during Thompson's tenure on head coach Beck Roghaar's staff.

 Thompson began her collegiate coaching career as a volunteer assistant at Yale University during the 2010-11 season.
 The Bulldogs posted a 22-5 record and claimed the 2011 Ivy League Championship, ultimately reaching the second round of that year's NCAA Championship.
 Yale finished the season as the number 31 team in the final ITA rankings.

-Following her collegiate playing career at Notre Dame, Thompson was a four-time doubles winner in professional events, claiming a pair of $10,000 tournaments (in St. Joseph, Mo. and Wichita, Kan.) during the summer of 2006.
-Thompson added pro doubles victories in Tampico, Mexico in 2007 and Houston, Texas in 2008.
+Following her collegiate playing career at Notre Dame, Thompson was a four-time doubles winner in professional events, claiming a pair of $10,000 tournaments (in St. Joseph, Missouri, and Wichita, Kansas) during the summer of 2006.
+Thompson added pro doubles victories in Tampico, Mexico, in 2007 and Houston, Texas, in 2008.
 A United States Professional Tennis Association (USPTA) certified teaching professional, Thompson also served as a tennis instructor at the Sutton East Tennis Club in New York City from 2008-11.

 - Notre Dame Record 104 Doubles Wins

 - 3-Time Doubles ITA All-American (2005, 2006, 2007)

 - 2005 Riviera/ITA All-American Doubles Champion

 - 2-Time BIG EAST Championships Most Outstanding Player (2005, 2006)